Private health insurance: How to choose the best policy and health insurer for you

-If the insurer decides it is a pre-existing condition, they may deny the claim.
-Always remember, the larger the claim the more carefully they're going to examine it.
-Which is not what you want to go through when you have just incurred a claim for USD 10,000.
+If private health insurance companies decide it is a pre-existing condition, they may deny the claims.
+Always remember, the larger the cost the more carefully they're going to examine your private health insurance claim, which is not what you want when you have just incurred a claim for EUR 10,000.

-Fully-underwritten policies ask very detailed health questions on the application form and may even ask for doctors' reports.
+Fully-underwritten private health insurance plans ask very detailed health questions on the application form and may even ask for doctors' reports.
 Based on all the information they get, the insurance company may decide to:

-- Accept you with an exclusion for a specific medical condition; or
+- Accept you with an exclusion for a specific medical condition

 - Reject you.

 It always makes good sense to disclose pre-existing conditions on your application form even if the application doesn't ask about them.
-Then, the insurance company will find it harder to deny a claim for a pre-existing condition if they didn't exclude it when they approved your application.
+Then, the insurance company will find it harder to deny a claim for a pre-existing condition if they didn't exclude it when they approved your private health insurance application.

-Some insurers automatically reduce benefits, charge extra premiums, or even discontinue your coverage when you reach a specific age.
-For example, at 60, 65, or 70, the maximum annual limit under the policy drops from USD1 million to USD100,000 or they may add 25 percent extra to the premium.
+Some insurers automatically reduce benefits, charge extra premiums or even discontinue your coverage when you reach a specific age.
+For example, at 60, 65, or 70, the maximum annual limit under the policy may drop from EUR 1 million to EUR 100,000, or they may add 25 percent extra to the premium.
 If this is applicable now or within 10 years, you should calculate how age will affect your private health insurance costs or the continuation of being covered for life; some private health insurance companies specialise in plans for eldery people.

 Some policies exclude travel if it's specifically to get medical care.
-Others exclude care if you travel "against the advice of a physician" or "while you are on a waiting list for treatment".
+Others exclude care if you travel 'against the advice of a physician' or 'while you are on a waiting list for treatment'.
 In that case, treatment for that specific condition may not be covered while you're travelling, so be sure to check your private health insurance policy.

 Pregnancy and childbirth